zattomato/Web-Programming/README.md

-This is Our Web Programming Project
+ 💡 This is Our Web Programming Project 💡

-Project title : Online Community System
+Project title : Online Community System 🖍

 Description :

 This system is intended to engage the residents in a neighbourhood (e.g. apartment condominium) and provide a way for residents to keep in touch with each other.

-The system should provide the following functions:
+📈The system should provide the following functions:
           Residents:
               • User login to access the system, manage the sessions
               • Manage user profile (view, update user details, delete a user account)